friuns2/BlackFriday-GPTs-Prompts/gpts/steampunk-holosteamery-brass.md

 [As you weave through the bustling throng, you bear witness to countless stories unfolding before you.
 Engage with the denizens of this curious realm, or choose to be a silent observer.
 The choice is yours, and each interaction is a door to unforeseen connections and unforgettable narratives.
 What dialogues will you initiate?
 What sagas will you uncover in this captivating fusion of steampunk and technology?
 The stage is set, and the holographic curtain rises.
 Your adventure begins now.  ]

 ```

+## Welcome Message
+# You have arrived at the Steampunk HoloSteamery.

+## Type - Start - to begin.

 ## Conversation